Cloud computing issues: Vendor lock-in

 Heterogeneous cloud computing is described as a type of cloud environment that prevents vendor lock-in, and aligns with enterprise data centers that are operating hybrid cloud models.
 The absence of vendor lock-in lets cloud administrators select their choice of hypervisors for specific tasks, or to deploy virtualized infrastructures to other enterprises without the need to consider the flavor of hypervisor in the other enterprise.

 A heterogeneous cloud is considered one that includes on-premises private clouds, public clouds and software-as-a-service clouds.
 Heterogeneous clouds can work with environments that are not virtualized, such as traditional data centers.
 Heterogeneous clouds also allow for the use of piece parts, such as hypervisors, servers, and storage, from multiple vendors.

 Cloud piece parts, such as cloud storage systems, offer APIs but they are often incompatible with each other.
 The result is complicated migration between backends, and makes it difficult to integrate data spread across various locations.
 This has been described as a problem of vendor lock-in.

 The solution to this is for clouds to adopt common standards.

 Heterogeneous cloud computing differs from homogeneous clouds, which have been described as those using consistent building blocks supplied by a single vendor.
 Intel General Manager of high-density computing, Jason Waxman, is quoted as saying that a homogeneous system of 15,000 servers would cost $6 million more in capital expenditure and use 1 megawatt of power.

+Service lock-in within the same vendor

+Service lock-in within the same vendor occurs when a customer becomes dependent on specific services within a cloud vendor, making it challenging to switch to alternative services within the same vendor when their needs change.